 B-ALL is the most commonly diagnosed childhood cancer, explains Angiolillo.
 Historically, the survival rates of pediatric patients with standard-risk B-ALL were low but have risen over decades to upward of 90%, Angiolillo says.
 Although patients now have excellent outcomes, strategies are needed to mitigate the toxicities associated with traditional vincristine and dexamethasone pulses.

-Vincristine is associated with several AEs, including mood changes, irritability, increased appetite, sleep disturbances, and bone/joint pain, whereas dexamethasone can cause sensory and motor neuropathy, Angiolillo says.
+Dexamethasone is associated with several AEs, including mood changes, irritability, increased appetite, sleep disturbances, and bone/joint pain, whereas vincristine can cause sensory and motor neuropathy, Angiolillo says.

 The AALL0932 trial showed positive outcomes with maintenance vincristine/dexamethasone pulses every 12 weeks despite patients receiving one-third less treatment compared with traditional pulses every 4 weeks.
 The findings suggest that the reduced frequency approach could be incorporated into frontline B-ALL treatment to decrease the burden of therapy for patients’ families and improve quality of life, concludes Angiolillo.